Cibola County Correctional Center

-Cibola County Correctional Center is a privately owned minimum-security prison, located at 2000 Cibola Loop in Milan, Cibola County, New Mexico.
+Cibola County Correctional Center is a privately-owned medium-security prison, located at 2000 Cibola Loop in Milan, Cibola County, New Mexico.

-The facility first opened in 1993 as a county prison with capacity to house state prisoners, and was then acquired and expanded by the Corrections Corporation of America in 1998.
+The facility first opened in 1993 as a county prison with capacity to house state prisoners, and was then acquired and expanded by the Corrections Corporation of America (CCA) in 1998.
 It has a capacity of 1129 inmates.
-Until October 2016 it housed federal minimum-security prisoners under a contract with the United States Federal Bureau of Prisons and the United States Marshal Service. but was soon re-opened under a new contract with U.S. Immigration and Customs Enforcement.

 This facility is unrelated to Western New Mexico Correctional Facility, also in Cibola County, operated by the New Mexico Corrections Department with an inmate capacity of 440.

-Closure

-Before the facility was closed in 2016, it had been a "standout example of the problems at the BOP's private prisons".
+Bureau of Prisons era

+From 2000 to 2016, the facility housed federal prisoners as one of 13 "Criminal Alien Requirement" prisons in the United States.

 Almost 700 Cibola County inmates staged a non-violent protest of prison conditions on April 23, 2001 and were tear-gassed.
+As of June 2002, 95% of prisoners held in Cibola County were undocumented Mexican nationals.
 In March 2013 about 250 inmates staged another non-violent protest, which was resolved peacefully.
 Prison officials declined to reveal the reason for the protest.

-As of June 2002, 95% of prisoners held in Cibola County were undocumented Mexican nationals.
+In 2014, Jelacio Martinez-Lopez, a 39-year-old Mexican man who had been put on suicide watch, "hanged himself after he was left alone and untreated in a cell."

 From 2007-2016, 30 of the 34 citations against the facility were related to poor medical care, including the lack of an on-location doctor, failure to perform CPR, and lack of mental health evaluation for a suicidal inmate.

+Closure and reopening

+Before the facility stopped housing federal inmates in 2016, it had been a "standout example of the problems at the BOP's private prisons."

 In August 2016, Justice Department officials announced that the FBOP would be phasing out its use of contracted facilities, on the grounds that private prisons provided less safe and less effective services with no substantial cost savings.
 The agency expected to allow current contracts on its thirteen remaining private facilities to expire.
 The same month CCA announced that their federal contract had not been renewed.
-The FBOP removed its last prisoner on October 1, and facility was slated to close with the loss of about 300 local jobs.
+The FBOP removed its last prisoner on October 1; the facility was slated to close with the loss of about 300 local jobs.

+By October 27, 2016, ICE had entered into talks with CCA and Cibola County to reopen the prison to hold ICE detainees.

-ICE administration
+ICE era

-The facility was reopened with an Immigration and Customs Enforcement contract under CCA's new name, CoreCivic.
+The facility was repurposed through an Immigration and Customs Enforcement contract under CCA's new name, CoreCivic.
+The contract, called an Intergovernmental Service Agreement, used Cibola County as an intermediary between ICE and CoreCivic.

 There are open lawsuits and investigations related to deaths of people who were detained in the facility since October 2016.
 A 2018 hearing at the New Mexico state capitol documented experiences of abuse and negligence at both Cibola and Otero County Prison Facility.
 Eight ICE detainees died in 2018, with half of those occurring after detention in facilities operated by CoreCivic.